 In this prevailing atmosphere of uncertainty, Tessa Jowell had a knack of making you feel positive, and a lot better than you did before you walked into her office.
 What was her formula?

 Working on a flexible model, we provide clients with the assurance that their brands are in safe hands.
 Running the company has been an amazing experience so far with some great lessons along the way – here are my ‘top six’.

 Starting a new job is never easy.
 Knowing you’ll be the most junior staff member is even more daunting.
 Cap that off with a suffocating dose of imposter syndrome and you’ve got the trifecta of modern-day anxiety.

 Thwaites Communications has been appointed by Jesus College, Oxford to produce a strategic communications plan to showcase the College’s ambition and vision ahead of its 450th anniversary in 2021.

-As an agency at the cutting edge of STEM technology Thwaites Communications was delighted to attend the Mayor of Greater Manchester’s Digital and Tech Summit.
+As an agency at the cutting edge of STEM technology Allegory was delighted to attend the Mayor of Greater Manchester’s Digital and Tech Summit.